fcanlnony/fcanlnony/README.md

 ### Hi there 👋

-I'm a senior high school students from China.I'm a noob developer using the C language,and i am currently working on C.English isn't my first language,if i had any wrong in grammar,please pointing😊.
+I'm a students from China.I'm a noob developer using the C language,and i am currently working on C.English isn't my first language,if i had any wrong in grammar,please pointing😊.

 🗺️ City of residence : Zhanjiang,Guangdong,People's Republic of China
 📧 My email : fcanlnony@outlook.com